 Try it in the playground → — subscribe to any stream without writing code.

-Now add order placement.
+Now the real thing.
 This script connects, subscribes to prices and your order updates, waits for a price, then places a limit order.

 Node.js